EDU-Carbon OffsetsAre Carbon Offsets a Scam? Key Points to Consider

 Carbon offset programs are regulated by third-party organizations that verify the validity and effectiveness of the offsets purchased.
 For example, the Carbon Offset Integrity Standard (COIS) is an international standard that ensures carbon offset projects are real, permanent, and additional.

 Verified carbon offsets are definitely not a scam.
-Let alone the benefits they offer that can be environmental, social, and economic.
+Let alone the benefits they offer which can be environmental, social, and economic.

 Extra Benefits of Offsets